Current Retail: $109.95-$264.95

 My big-bladed Leki shovel just fits in the shovel pocket, and I have to take the telescoping handle apart into two pieces to get it to fit, but that problem is not unique to this pack—it’s a big shovel, and I often use a smaller one for packing convenience and reduced weight anyway.
 Any more standard size shovel with a detachable handle should fit just fine.

 With the helmet on top of the pack, the net blocks both the top pocket and main compartment zippers, and so the helmet has to come off to pull out anything form the main compartment, but it's possible to get side access to the top pocket.
-I'll go for the rear carry when I can for that reason.
+I prefer a rear carry for that reason.

 ME provides another accessory strap for affixing a rope across the top of the pack.
 It attaches to the same cord loops as the helmet net, and there isn't room for both, so one or the other will have to go in the pack or hang via an improvised attachment.
 As with the helmet in the on-top position, the rope has to be removed to open both the top pocket and main compartment.
 I'm likely to carry my rope inside unless I'm really pressed for space.

 Instead of the usual ice axe loops, ME has opted for aluminum toggles, one on each side, that fit through the carabiner hole in the head of an ice axe, and quick release elastic loops to anchor the shafts higher up.
-This seems pretty solid and will get a workout in couloir season.
+This seems pretty solid, but it hasn't had much of a workout this season.
 The “Pickpocket” is a much appreciated little add-on, a wide strap of pack material that keep the picks of ice axes out of trouble.
 The ice axes do not interfere with ski or crampon carry.

 Crampon and overflow bungee